nienkedekker/whatpm-server/README.md

 # what.pm server
 ## About
-The what.pm backend runs on Node (Express) and is deployed to Heroku.
+The what.pm backend runs on Node (Express) and is deployed to Heroku by pushing to master (via GitHub).

 ## Development
 Required: Node, yarn, .env file.